Skip to content

 Protecting a Restrictive Covenant

-If you successfully protect your restrictive covenant in court, you will usually be entitled to compensation.
-Sometimes, a court will be willing to use an injunction to protect your interest.
+If you successfully have your restrictions upheld in court, you may be entitled to compensation.
+Sometimes, a court will be willing to consider an injunction to protect your interest.
 An injunction is where a court requires a party to do or not to do something.
 Injunctions are discretionary, so it is up to the court whether it is an appropriate remedy in your situation or not.

 Key Takeaways